GRAP-UdL-AT/ak_sw_benchmarker/README.md

 size and fruit yield estimation.
-Specifically, two modules have been developed: i) [AK_SW_BENCHMARKER](https://github.com/GRAP-UdL-AT/ak_sw_benchmarker/) that makes it possible to apply different sizing algorithms and allometric yield prediction models to manually labeled color and depth tree images; and ii) [AK_VIDEO_ANALYSER](https://github.com/GRAP-UdL-AT/ak_video_analyser/) that analyses videos on which to automatically detect apples, estimate their size and predict yield at the plot or per hectare scale using the appropriate simulated algorithms.
+Specifically, two modules have been developed: i) [AK_SW_BENCHMARKER](https://github.com/GRAP-UdL-AT/ak_sw_benchmarker/) that makes it possible to apply different sizing algorithms and allometric yield prediction models to manually labeled color and depth tree images; and ii) [AK_VIDEO_ANALYSER](https://github.com/GRAP-UdL-AT/ak_video_analyser/) that analyses videos on which to automatically detect apples, estimate their size and predict yield at the plot or per hectare scale using the appropriate algorithms.
 Both modules have easy-to-use graphical interfaces and provide reports that can subsequently be used by other analysis tools.

 [AK_VIDEO_ANALYSER](https://pypi.org/project/ak-video-analyser/) is part of the [AKFruitData](https://doi.org/10.1016/j.softx.2022.101231) and AKFruitYield family (Fig 1.), a suite